yardenshoham/nalgeon.github.io/content/posts/2022/sqlean-define/index.md

 Most database engines provide a lot of built-in functions.
 Still, sometimes they are not enough, and people turn to writing their own — _user-defined_ — functions in plain SQL or some SQL-based language (like pl/sql in Oracle or pl/pgsql in Postgres).

 SQLite does not support user-defined functions by default.
-But you can easily enable them using the `define` extension.
+However, you can easily enable them using the `sqlean-define` extension.

 > **Note**.
-Unlike other DBMS, adding extensions in SQLite is a breeze.
+Unlike other DBMS, adding extensions to SQLite is a breeze.
 Download a file, run one database command — and you are good to go.

 ## Custom Functions

-With `define` writing a custom function becomes as easy as:
+With `sqlean-define` writing a custom function becomes as easy as:

 ```sql
 select define('sumn', ':n * (:n + 1) / 2');